 Inhales and exhales are all done through the nose.

-Start with one big inhale, inhaling and exhaling to your fullest extent.
+Start with a big inhale and then begin inhaling and exhaling to your fullest extent.
 If you are beginner start with 10 slow blasts and work your way up.
 Starting slow and strong will help you learn it better.
 Over time you can do more pumps, faster.

 Hands can be palms down on your knees in jnana mudra, or holding feet if in lotus – arching your back squeezing your back muscles to help expand your chest and breathing space.